Pyre-Bot/pyre-bot/README.md

 ### Bot Commands

-* start : Starts the specified server, by default Risk of Rain 2
-  * *Protected command*
-* stop : Stops the specified server, by default Risk of Rain 2
-  * *Protected command*
+## Available to everyone
 * restart : Initiates a vote to restart the server
-  * Requires a majority vote that at least meets 75% of the in-game player count
+  * Requires a majority vote (at least 75% of in-game player count)
 * votekick [player] : Initiates a 30-second vote to kick [player] from the Risk of Rain 2 server
-  * Requires a majority vote that at least meets 75% of the in-game player count
+  * Requires a majority vote (at least 75% of in-game player count)
-* update : Updates the specified server, by default Risk of Rain 2
+* endrun : Initiates a 30-second vote to end the current run in the Risk of Rain 2 server
-  * *Protected command*
+  * Requires a majority vote (at least 75% of in-game player count)
 * status : Lists the game server status via Steamworks API
 * mods : Outputs a list of mods to chat
 * config : Outputs the current server config to chat
   * Coming soon!

+## Admin only
+* start : Starts the Risk of Rain 2 server
+* stop : Stops the Risk of Rain 2 server
+* update : Updates the Risk of Rain 2 server
-* start_chat : Reads the server logs and outputs live chat from the game to a specified server channel
+* start_chat : Reads the Risk of Rain 2 server logs and outputs live chat from the game to a specified Discord chat channel
-  * *Protected command*
-* stop_chat : Stops reading for live server chat
+* stop_chat : Stops reading out Risk of Rain 2 server chat
-  * *Protected command*

 #### Modifying the commands